francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 </html>
 ```

 **Exercise 15**.
-Modify your program in order to display the brands in loop.
-That is, if you click on the button 6 times, your program has to show the first brand "Saab", 7 times "Volvo", etc. (Tip: remember we can do this with the arithmetic operator Modulus.
+Modify your program in order to display the animals in loop.
+That is, if you click on the button 6 times, your program has to show the first animal "elephant", 7 times "gorilla", etc. (Tip: remember we can do this with the arithmetic operator Modulus.
 Remember that, for example 6 % 5 = 1, 7 % 5 = 2, etc.).